Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 In The NEWS

-County Board of Supervisors Passes a Tobacco Product Waste Resolution!
+Board of Supervisors Passes a TPW Resolution

 At their May 16, 2023 meeting, the Supervisors passed a Resolution Recognizing Tobacco Product Waste as a Public Health and Environmental Threat.
 The supervisors resolved to bring forth policy approaches to address this waste by January of 2025.

-State-wide Flavored Tobacco Sales Ban Passes!
+State-wide Flavored Tobacco Sales Ban Passes

 On November 8, 2022, California Voters upheld Sentate Bill 793, prohibiting retailers from selling most flavored tobacco products.
 For more information, visit the California Department of Public Health website.

-Scotts Valley Passes Flavored Tobacco Sales Ban
+Scotts Valley Bans Flavored Tobacco Sales

 Santa Cruz and Watsonville Pass Tobacco Waste Resolutions!

-In 2021, both the Santa Cruz and Watsonville city councils passed Resolutions recognizing Tobacco Waste as a Public Health and Environmental Threat.
+In 2021, both the Santa Cruz and Watsonville city councils passed resolutions recognizing Tobacco Waste as a Public Health and Environmental Threat.
 The Councils resolved to "advance policy approaches to reduce or eliminate this toxic waste in our community."

 TEC Mission Statement